Literacy Resource Guide

 • Readers for New Literates

-TumbleBook Library: E-Books for Kids!
+TumbleBook Library offers E-Books for Kids!
 With this early literacy tool, kids can listen and read along to animated talking picture books.
 Materials are available in English, Spanish and French.

 Local Resources